seuss1337/UT_DATA_BOOTCAMP/Election_Analysis/README.md

 ## Election-Audit Summary

-- This script can be used as is for any election without modification, the only requirement is for the source data to be supplied in the same format.
+This script can be used as is for any election without modification, the only requirement is for the source data to be supplied in the same format.
 Additional features or statistics can easily be added.

+# 1 hash
+## 2 hash
+### 3 hash
+#### 4 hash